Drug Testing For Cocaine At The Workplace

 Effects of cocaine on the body

-Long-term effects of the drug, on the other hand, include insomnia and exhaustion, depression, anxiety and paranoia, weight loss and eating disorders, sexual dysfunction, nasal damage, breathing difficulties, and psychosis among others.
+Cocaine use causes long-term effects such as insomnia and exhaustion, depression, anxiety and paranoia.
+In some cases, it can also cause weight loss and eating disorders, sexual dysfunction, nasal damage, breathing difficulties, and psychosis.

 The biggest cocaine at workplace concern is the threat its abusers pose to the safety of everyone they work with.
-This is especially true of cocaine abusers who operate cranes, milling machines or any kind of heavy equipment.
-The same is true of pilots and drivers of company vehicles.
-Over the years, cocaine at work has been blamed for numerous work-related accidents which have resulted in injuries and deaths.
-These workplace accidents also cost employers a lot of money not only in Workman’s Compensation payments, but also in legal costs if the personnel involved in such accidents file suit.
+This is especially true of workers who operate cranes, milling machines or any kind of heavy equipment.

 What to do about cocaine at work

-Cocaine drug testing is usually done using these methods:
+Cocaine screening is usually done using these methods:

 - Urine testing – This is one of the most common methods of testing not only for cocaine, but for a host of other substances as well.
 Considered the most affordable of all cocaine drug testing methods, urine can detect traces of cocaine for up to a week.
 It is, however, regarded by some as an invasive way of cocaine testing